 What are Corporate Bond Funds?

-Corporate bond funds are a type of debt mutual funds that pool money from multiple investors and use it to invest in bonds issued by companies.
+Corporate bond funds are a type of debt mutual fund that pools money from multiple investors and uses it to invest in bonds issued by companies.
 These funds typically invest in a diversified portfolio of corporate bonds and are actively managed by experienced professionals called fund managers.

 Generally, most corporate bond funds invest a minimum of 80% of their total assets in high-quality bonds issued by companies.
 The remaining assets are split across other investments such as government bonds, treasury bills, fixed deposits or equity.
 The primary objective of a corporate bond fund is to generate steady income for investors at low to moderate risk.